eecs130/spring2019/docs/syllabus.md

 In EXTREME circumstances (e.g, if you leave town for a funeral), you must contact your dean of students (like Joe Holtgreive) and have them contact me if they deem it necessary to give you an extension or make other accommodations.
 Please understand that we do this to make things fair for all students – I don’t want to be in charge of vetting individual students’ situations, and I don’t want students to have to tell me their personal troubles if they don't want to.
 {: .prose}

 In your programming assignments, it is critical that you name your functions/classes/files EXACTLY as specified.
 More generally, failure to follow the specification given in the assignment will result in a significant score penalty.
 Because of the nature and size of the class, we will find it necessary to do some automated testing of your programming assignments.
 On occasion, this testing/grading may make an error.
 You will receive your assignment grades on Canvas.
-If you have any grading questions/concerns, please send a private message on Piazza within 1 week to the graduate TAs (Begum Egilmez and Victor Bursztyn) to resolve the issue.
+If you have any grading questions/concerns, please send a private message on Piazza within 1 week to the graduate TA (Emirhan Poyraz) to resolve the issue.
 We will NOT drop any scores in this class, but ***may*** offer up to 15 points of extra credit.
 Finally, it is your responsibility to keep up-to-date on class material and announcements.
 This includes material presented and announcements made in class, via email, or on Piazza.
 {: .prose}

 ## Policy on Academic Honesty